jordaniza/sendgrid-python/README.md

 The `Mail` constructor creates a [personalization object](https://sendgrid.com/docs/Classroom/Send/v3_Mail_Send/personalizations.html) for you.
 [Here](examples/helpers/mail_example.py#L16) is an example of how to add it.

+Additional personalizations, as detailed in the [API Docs](https://sendgrid.api-docs.io/v3.0/mail-send/v3-mail-send), can be added.
+Please see the *Advanced Personalizations* section below.

 ### Without Mail Helper Class

 The following is the minimum needed code to send an email without the /mail/send Helper ([here](examples/mail/mail.py#L27) is a full example):